10 Brilliant Big Outdoor Spaces For Eating And Drinking

-A perfect summer’s day is often best paired with a large group of friends, their friends, a few of their cousins, and some of their friends.
-The stress of organising such an event - especially at a place with good food and drink - does mean that we don’t do it often enough, and the low-level digital torture of the WhatsApp back-and-forth means choosing a location by consensus is not going to happen.
+A perfect summer’s day is often best paired with a large group of friends, their friends, a few cousins, some of the cousins friends—and everyone's dogs.
+The stress of organising these kind of mass get togethers—especially at a place with good food and drink—means that you probably don’t do it often enough.
+So we're here to help.

-That’s where we come in.
-Here are some places you can turn up with a gang.
-None of these are a tiny piece of pavement outside of your local pub, they’re all prime real estate, and they have great options for food too.
+Here are some outdoor spots you can turn up at with a group.
+They’re all prime real estate.
+And, they have great options for food too.

 The absolute wrong way to do The Prince is to rock up eight deep with no booking.
 So definitely book.
 When you do get there, booking in hand hopefully, you’ll find a massive drinking hall with four restaurants in residence along the sides of the space.
-This summer, they have Patty & Bun, Begging Bowl, Foleys, and Coqfighter, which should mean something to suit everyone’s tastes.
+This summer, they have Homeslice, Jefferies, Patty & Bun, and Edu, which should mean something to suit everyone’s tastes.
 With a covered roof, this is a solid choice to day drink and day eat even when the weather is being a bit ‘British’.